dzharii/awesome-typescript/README.md

 * :books: [Mastering TypeScript 2nd Ed.](https://www.packtpub.com/application-development/mastering-typescript-second-edition) by Nathan Rozentals
 * :books: [Beginning Angular 4 with TypeScript](https://www.amazon.com/Beginning-Angular-Typescript-Greg-Lim/dp/1542916674) by Greg Lim
 * :books: [Programming with Types](https://www.manning.com/books/programming-with-types) - A book on how to design safe, resilient, correct software that’s easy to maintain and understand by taking advantage of the power of type systems. (by Vlad Riscutia)
+* :books: [Essential TypeScript 5](https://www.manning.com/books/essential-typescript-5) - Third edition of the bestselling guide to TypeScript. (by Adam Freeman)

 ### Blogs
 * [@captain-yossarian's blog](https://catchts.com/) - fully dedicated to static typings in TypeScript